 Given the relatively high cost per visit Phnom kulen and its remoteness may not be worth it to include it in your itinerary.

-Entrance fee: admission to the Park Phnom kulen for foreigners – $ 20.
+💵 Entrance fee / ticket price: visit Phnom kulen Park for foreigners is $ 20.
 The cost of an organized tour from Siem Reap will be about $ 50 per person.
 Pass to Angkor do not apply here.

 Military Museum (Siem Reap War Museum)